Baqend/guide/src/index.md

     .resultList(...)
 ```

-It makes a big difference if you call the `ascending('name')` before or after the `descending('active')` call.
-The reverse order of the calls will first sort by name and afterwards by the active flag, which does not make really
+If you would call the `descending('active')` before `ascending('name')`.The result would be first sorted by name and
+afterwards by the active flag, which would only be relevant with multiple todos with the same name.
-sense in this example.

 You can also set the sort criteria with the MongoDB [orderby](http://docs.mongodb.org/manual/reference/operator/meta/orderby/)
 syntax when using the `sort()` method.
-An equivalent expression to the above one will looks like the following:
+An equivalent expression to the above would look like:
 ```js
 DB.Todo.find()
     .matches('name', /^My Todo/)